From conception to 25 years, the developing brain is more susceptible to the harmful effects of alcohol.

 The following guide provides information for developing an alcohol policy for your school or educational facility.
 Having an alcohol policy means everyone is clear about the use of alcohol on your premises or at school events.

-"Alcohol and your teenager" is a new resource from WAVE which provides parents and caregivers with clear information regarding alcohol and young people.
+"Alcohol and your teenager" is a resource from WAVE which provides parents and caregivers with clear information regarding alcohol and young people.
 It also outlines responsibilities of parents and caregivers under the Sale and Supply of Alcohol Act 2012.
 The information leaflets are available in hard copy which schools can access via their WAVE Facilitator or you can contact Community & Public Health on (03) 687 2600.

 Check out the A4 version of the leaflet here.